brianjsl/ndf_mnist/README.md

 # Image Correspondance in Overlapping MNIST with NDFs

 This is the code for finding image correspondence on an overlapping MNIST dataset.
+Work done for Spring 2022 UROP supervised by Yilun Du and Josh Tenenbaum.

 ## Generating Data
 Run generator2.py as follows: